OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ## Mobile App Security Testing Methodology

--- TODO [Describe Mobile Security Testing methodology] -- -- ToDo: Explain different kind of Apps (Native, Hybrid etc) and that hte MSTG focuses for now on native implementations.
+-- TODO [Describe Mobile Security Testing methodology] --

 The context of mobile security testing is a conjunction of multiple different tier of components: **app**, **communication** and **back-end server**.
 These three high-level components will be the main attack surface for a mobile security test.